wardmundy/php-api-tesla/README.md

 All of the rest of the scripts will then work properly for 90 DAYS, e.g. ./vehicle_state.php

 NOTE: TOKENS last for 90 days!
-After 90 days, you must rerun token.php and vehicle.php
+After 90 days, you must rerun token.php and vehicle.php.
+You'll be reminded.